Start your teaching journey with How to get into teaching, a practical guide designed to support your path to a rewarding career in education.

 Booking an initial tour before applying shows your initiative and gives you a chance to present yourself in the best way possible too.

-Unfortunately not – in order to start your ITE year, you need to evidence that you have at least grade C/level 4 or equivalent in maths and English and, if you’re opting to teach primary, you need at least grade C/level 4 or equivalent in science.
-Even if you have a degree.
+In order to start your teacher training, you'll need grade C/level 4 GCSEs in maths and English.
+If you’re opting to teach primary, you'll need at least grade C/level 4 or equivalent in science.
+You will need your GCSEs even if you have a degree.

 Having these fundamental qualifications evidence that you’re able to use basic maths and English, which is essential in every teaching role.